 Application of those principles can create novel and complex legal issues that the Comptroller's Office reviews case by case.
-In 2001 the Comptroller's Office published its first opinion letter, analyzing whether a state's insurance sales laws would be preempted pursuant to the Barnett standards as incorporated in section 104 of GLBA.
+In October 2001, the Comptroller's Office published its first opinion letter, analyzing whether a state's insurance sales laws would be preempted pursuant to the Barnett standards as incorporated in section 104 of GLBA.
 The letter can be found at 66 Federal Register 51502 (Oct.
 9, 2001).
 That letter contains a comprehensive discussion of how the standards apply.
-Questions about whether particular provisions of state insurance sales laws apply to national banks will continue to be addressed by the Office of Comptroller of the Currency.
+Until the law in this area becomes settled, however, questions about whether particular provisions of state insurance sales laws apply to national banks will continue to be address by the Office of Comptroller of the Currency.